Evgenia89K/count_of_button_presses/README.md

 Сount of button presses - is a library for counting buttons.

-The "_BUT_" function accepts 4 values:
+The '''_BUT_''' function accepts 4 values:

         1.pin - Output number with INPUT_PULLUP setting;